Student to Student

 How to Get Ready to Live and Work Abroad After Graduation

-Thinking about many options in the Italian mountains.
+Thinking about so many exciting future options while relaxing in the Italian mountains.

 My semester abroad in Italy made me realize how much I loved traveling.
 With a student loan to cover the costs, it was basically stress-free.
 Those days are over, though.
 I received my bachelor's degree, and, as everyone had been telling me, it was time to get a job.